 Step 4.
 Make the arms and other parts of the bear.
 Then deepen the lines which are indicated above with the help of a 6 mm V-tool.
 After that, draw in the curved spine.

 Step 6.
-Use a 7 mm # 9 gouge to draw the bear’s ears, eyes, nose, and mouth.
+Use a 7 mm # 9 gouge to make the bear’s ears, eyes, nose, and mouth.

 Step 7.
 For removing a small plug for eyes and for relieving excess areas use the same gouge from step 6.

 Step 8.
 For carving the open mouth using a knife until you will get the proper opening.
-And for outlining the bear’s tongue using a 4 mm V-tool.
+And for outlining the bear’s tongue use a 4 mm V-tool.

 Step 9.
 For drawing in the main locks of hair you need to use two gouges.
 First is a 13 mm #9 and the second is the same gouge from step 5.

 Step 10.
-To end your woodcarving, paint some parts of the bear as you see in the photo below.
-Then you need to make a mixture of 50 to 50 dark and light Briwax using a stiff paintbrush.
+To end your woodcarving, paint some parts of the bear as you see in the photo above.
+Then you need to make a mixture of 50 to 50 dark paint and light Briwax using a stiff paintbrush.
 Then using a rag wipe the wax off.